About the Program

 Summer 2019 Field Schools: Ireland July 5- Aug 1 & Ecuador coming soon - apply now for Ecuador and Ireland!

 Anthropology featured in Foothill College Service Leadership video

 The Department of Anthropology at Foothill College turns the traditional classroom inside out by emphasizing experiential learning.

-We offer an excellent range of courses that expose students to all facets of anthropology, including cultural anthropology, archaeology, human evolution, forensics, medical anthropology, magic and religion, lost civilizations, and modern and ancient cultures of California and the world.
+We offer an excellent range of courses that expose students to all facets of anthropology, including cultural anthropology, archaeology, human evolution, forensics, linguistics, medical anthropology, magic and religion, lost civilizations, and modern and ancient cultures of California and the world.

 A Broad Global Understanding